MaxMenssen/predint/cran-comments.md

     Status: 503
     Message: Service Unavailable

+I checked the README on Github and all links work fine.

 Due to Hadley Wickham these Notes can be ignored (see link below).
 Hope that´s right. https://twitter.com/hadleywickham/status/1358170607314235392